itu-tid/lecture-notes/Lectures/Efficient Communication With the Backend.md

 # Efficient Communication With the Backend

+The separation between front-end and back-end is new: one used to do web development, and they did everything.
+It is more satisfying to be a *full stack* developer than just a front-end developer.
+And it's not much harder.
+In a sense, it is harder to do front-end than back-end in fact.
+This is because front-end is by definition event-driven, concurrent programming.
+Back-end is usually simpler queries to the DB.
+This is why, it's worth for you, as naturally front-enders to have at least basic knowledge of backend.

 ## Being Aware of Costs

 Back4App, the hosted service of Parse costs money.
 You are using a free tier, but you must realize that this is a cloud-based solution.
 For cloud-based solutions one has to pay.